CharityZawadi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Shell Permissions Project
+0x01-shell_permissions

-This repository contains a set of shell scripts, each addressing specific tasks related to file and directory permissions in Unix-like systems.
+This repository contains scripts that demonstrate various shell permission concepts in Linux.

 Tasks

-Task 0: My name is Betty
+Task 0: My Name is Betty

-This script switches the current user to the user `betty` using the `su` command.
+Script that switches the current user to the user `betty`.

-Task 1: Who am I
+Task 1: Who Am I

-This script prints the effective username of the current user using the `whoami` command.
+Script that prints the effective username of the current user.

 Task 2: Groups

-This script prints all the groups the current user is part of using the `groups` command.
+Script that prints all the groups the current user is part of.

-Task 3: New owner
+Task 3: New Owner

-This script changes the owner of the file `hello` to the user `betty` using the `chown` command.
+Script that changes the owner of the file `hello` to the user `betty`.

 Task 4: Empty!

-This script creates an empty file called `hello`.
+Script that creates an empty file called `hello`.

 Task 5: Execute

-This script adds execute permission to the owner of the file `hello` using the `chmod` command.
+Script that adds execute permission to the owner of the file `hello`.

-Task 6: Multiple permissions
+Task 6: Multiple Permissions

-This script adds execute permission to the owner and the group owner, and read permission to other users, to the file `hello` using the `chmod` command.
+Script that adds execute permission to the owner and the group owner, and read permission to other users, to the file `hello`.

 Task 7: Everybody!

-This script adds execution permission to the owner, the group owner, and other users for the file `hello` using the `chmod` command.
+Script that adds execution permission to the owner, the group owner, and other users, to the file `hello`.

 Task 8: James Bond

-This script sets the permission of the file `hello` such that the owner and group owner have no permissions, while other users have all permissions, using the `chmod` command.
+Script that sets the permission to the file `hello` as follows:
+Owner: no permission at all
+Group: no permission at all
+Other users: all the permissions

 Task 9: John Doe

-This script sets the mode of the file `hello` to `-rwxr-x-wx`, granting specific permissions to the owner, group owner, and others, using the `chmod` command.
+Script that sets the mode of the file `hello` to `-rwxr-x-wx`.

-Task 10: Look in the mirror
+Task 10: Look in the Mirror

-This script sets the mode of the file `hello` the same as the mode of the file `olleh` using the `chmod` command.
+Script that sets the mode of the file `hello` the same as the mode of `olleh`.

 Task 11: Directories

-This script adds execute permission to all subdirectories of the current directory for the owner, the group owner, and all other users, using the `find` command and `chmod` command.
+Script that adds execute permission to all subdirectories of the current directory for the owner, group owner, and other users.

-Task 12: More directories
+Task 12: More Directories

-This script creates a directory called `my_dir` with permissions `751` in the working directory using the `mkdir` command and setting permissions with the `chmod` command.
+Script that creates a directory called `my_dir` with permissions `751` in the working directory.

-Task 13: Change group
+Task 13: Change Group

+Script that changes the group owner of the file `hello` to `school`.

+Task 14: Owner and Group (Advanced)

+Script that changes the owner to `vincent` and the group owner to `staff` for all files and directories in the working directory.

+Task 15: Symbolic Links (Advanced)

+Script that changes the owner and the group owner of `_hello` to `vincent` and `staff` respectively.

+Task 16: If Only (Advanced)

-This script changes the group owner of the file `hello` to the group `school` using the `chown` command.
+Script that changes the owner of the file `hello` to `betty` only if it is owned by the user `guillaume`.

+Task 17: Star Wars (Advanced)

+Script that will play the StarWars IV episode in the terminal.